larsonmars/sysvars/CONTRIBUTING.md

 **You are welcome to contribute to this project!**

-If you do, please follow the rules stated below
+If you do, please follow the rules stated below!
+Thank You!

 ## General ##
 - You use pull requests